RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 * `loading`: Are bounds currently being loaded
 * `error`: Has bounds loading finished in error?
 * `lowerBound`: Lower attribute value in current search context, when bounds *exists*, are *not loading* and *not in error*.
-* `upperBound`: Lower attribute value in current search context, when bounds *exists*, are *not loading* and *not in error*.
+* `upperBound`: Upper attribute value in current search context, when bounds *exists*, are *not loading* and *not in error*.

-Lower and upper bounds type depends on attribute type.
+Lower and upper bound types depends on attribute type.
 Indeed, it is a number for number types and a string (ISO date format) for date type.
-Even when existing and loaded without error, bounds are never granted (as the attribute may no value in current search context)
+Even when existing and loaded without error, **bound values are not neccessary provided** (as the attribute may have no value in current search context)

 PluginCriterionContainer provides the following methods to compute attribute and bounds related state and labels.